adriancampos/Swipeup-Utility/README.md

 I've gotten plenty of emails asking for this feature, and I'd love to add it, but android won't let me.
 I'm able to invoke the menu button on myself(the app's self), but that won't do any good.
 Without root, it is impossible (I think, please please correct me if I'm wrong) to send a menu button press.

 ### Can you add ___ as a special action?
 Hm, maybe.
-I may have already thought of it, and found it impractical to add, but feel free to send me an email with your request and I'll try my best to add it. :)
+I may have already thought of it, and found it impractical to add, but I most likely haven't so create a new [issue](https://github.com/aecl755/GoogleNowSwipeDisabler/issues) with the label "Action request" and I'll try my best to add it. :)

 ### Can you write the app in my language?